Marta44/Stroll-Brighton/README.md

 ### Contents
 Contents and texts has been written by Marta Marassi and main source of information has been [Visit Brighton](https://www.visitbrighton.com/)
 ### Media
-- For the home page I used a Photo from [Unsplash](https://unsplash.com/photos/Y2mwlfxTf-k) and the author is Rhys Kentish.
+- The hero image in the home page is from [Unsplash](https://unsplash.com/photos/Y2mwlfxTf-k) and the author is Rhys Kentish.
+- The postcard in the readme file the image on the top-left is from [Pixabay](https://pixabay.com/it/photos/brighton-beach-pier-turismo-2811535/ ) and I created if with Canva.
+- In the carousel in the tip section I used two pictures from [Pixabay](https://pixabay.com/it/photos/architettura-costruzione-2566173/) and [Pixabay](https://www.pexels.com/photo/brown-concrete-building-near-body-of-water-3224129/).
+- All the other pictures were taken by me.
 - I created the Favorite Icon with [LogoMakr](https://logomakr.com/0vgmQT) and sized it with [Favicon](https://favicon.io/favicon-converter/)
 - I took inspiration from this website for the colours combination [Musée Sainte-Croix website](https://www.awwwards.com/sites/musee-sainte-croix)